nexaitch/notes/mapreduce.md

 In an imperative style (which is probably what you're used to, using Python), you'd start by writing a loop to iterate through all elements, and then you'd need to process each element individually by adding its square to an accumulator variable.

-In a functional style, instead of loops, our building blocks are the following steps:
+In a functional style, instead of loops, our building blocks are the following:

 1. `map` : Apply a function to each element individually, outputting a new sequence;
 1. `reduce` : Combine all the data into one data point, using a "combining function".